Understanding VPATS and ACRs

 How do I complete a VPAT document?

 VPATs are technically complex documents that are best completed by independent entities with digital accessibility experience and expertise.
 A third-party not only has the requisite knowledge needed for assessing and reporting on accessibility, but lends vital credibility to the document.
+This way, you can ensure that your requested “VPAT certification” is valid.

 The VPAT document itself consists of a long series of tables.
 The first is a summary giving you a sense of your product’s overall level of compliance with applicable standards (e.g., Section 508), which require conformance with WCAG.
 The subsequent tables require details for each section of the standards.